awsdocs/amazon-rds-user-guide/doc_source/SQLServer.Procedural.Importing.md

 + We strongly recommend that you don't restore backups from one time zone to a different time zone\.
 If you restore backups from one time zone to a different time zone, you must audit your queries and applications for the effects of the time zone change\.
 + Native backups of databases larger than 1 TB are not supported\.
 + Native restores of differential backups are not currently supported\.
++ You can't restore from more than 10 backup files at the same time\.
 + RDS supports native restores of databases up to 16 TB\.
 Native restores of databases on SQL Server Express are limited by the MSSQL edition to 10 GB or less\.
 + You can't do a native backup during the maintenance window, or any time Amazon RDS is in the process of taking a snapshot of the database\.
 + On Multi\-AZ DB instances, you can only natively restore databases that are backed up in full recovery model\.